 mike - 'the ceo'

 Mike joined dsg in the spring of 2012.
-He hasn't yet made the move to solid foods, and accordingly has kept the founder of dsg (aka mommy) quite busy...
+He keeps the founder of dsg (aka mommy) quite busy...

 kirsten – photographer

 Kirsten’s deep appreciation of the art of food started the day she got her Easy-Bake oven.
 In addition to baking cakes, she’d gather up produce from her neighbor’s gardens – tomatoes, peppers, corn, basil – season them, bake them in the toy oven, and serve the stunning casserole to friends.
 Although later in life she considered becoming a chef, Kirsten realized she’d much rather photograph and eat food instead.
 She has a small TV in her kitchen just so that she can indulge in addiction: watching The Food Network while cooking.

 After parlaying a career in technical writing (where she specialized in digital graphics) to one in photography, she finds renewal and rejuvenation in alternating among her favorite photographic subjects: children, couples, and food.